tadasant/CodeClippy/CONTRIBUTING.md

 PYC-6 Maven Integration, your commit messages should look something like:

 "PYC-6 Added maven skeleton"
-"PYC-6 Included PyClippy metadata in maven"
+"PYC-6 Included CodeClippy metadata in maven"
 "PYC-6 Added JxBrowser to maven"

 # Local Development Setup

 We recommend the following setup:
-* Write PyClippy code on IntelliJ IDEA Ultimate
+* Write CodeClippy code on IntelliJ IDEA Ultimate
 * Test functionality by pointing your run configuration at PyCharm Ultimate
 * Have IntelliJ IDEA Community Edition (CE) source code checked out in case you need to do in-depth debugging